Raccoon Creek State Park

 Interactive GIS Map

 The Interactive GIS Map uses Geographic Information Systems to create a map that does not need to be downloaded and features driving directions, searchable park amenities and customizable maps.
 Please note that the background maps are maintained by a variety of public sources and driving directions usually go to the nearest large road.

 Raccoon Creek State Park cabin map (.pdf) (694 kb, 12/13)

 Camp1 Organized Group Cabin Camp Map and Roster (.doc) (610 kb, 6/14)

 Common Birds Brochure

 Raccoon Creek State Park is in southern Beaver County.
-Access the park from the west on US 22 and US 30, or from the north and south on PA 18, which passes directly through the park.
+Access the park from the east and west on US 30, or from the north and south on PA 18, which passes directly through the park.

 GPS DD: Lat.
 40.50353 Long. -80.42473